Frustrated by the lack of imagination exhibited by today's synth manufacturers?

 In this case, the "Syntronik" instrument labels ( i.e: "Memory V", "MiniMod", "PolyMorph", etc. ) would be replaced with "Analog Synth", "Classic Organs", "Classic Keys", "Vintage Basses" and "Vintage Guitars" sections reflecting the various instrument samples contained therein.
 Each instrument group's parameter grid of ( 14 ) knobs, ( 3 ) multi-position switches and ( 69 ) parameters would allow for in-depth programming and tweaking of these sample set sounds.

-Rear panel MIDI In, MIDI Out, MIDI Thru as well as 1/4" left and right ( audio ) line out jacks, a rocker style "on/ off" switch, an AC power input and a ( 6 x AA-battery ) DC power compartment finish out the "Hybrid Vintage Synth's" feature complement.
+Rear panel MIDI In, MIDI Out, MIDI Thru as well as 1/4" left and right ( audio ) line out jacks, a rocker style "on/ off" switch, an AC power socket and a ( 6 x AA-battery ) compartment finish out this "Hybrid Vintage Synth's" feature complement.

 This synthesizer expander module allows you to "fatten-up" your synth's sound with beefy sampled sounds ( -taken from "Tomm's Dual-Sample Oscillator Work-station" ).
 You can even "mix-in" sub-octave waveforms to augment your synth's low-end girth.
 Turns your wimpy sounding synth into a ground-shaking "monster"!

 The "UAPS" takes live performance synthesis to a new level.
-The "UAPS's" "Multi-Hand Controller" allows the synthesist to simultaneously control ( 27 ) synth parameters from one hand ( -as their OTHER plays the keyboard ).
-Finger Groove Capacitance Sliders allow control of another ( 16 ) parameters in realtime.
-A 360- Degree Soundfield Tracking Ball allows for 360-degree panoramic panning of the soundfield.
-A "Pitch-Controller Strip" and built-in Theremin add even more live-performance options.
-Finally, synthesists and sound-designers have instantaneous control of over ( 27 ) synth parameters for unprecedented live-performance expression and lightening fast patch-programming!
+The "UAPS's" "Multi-Hand Controller" ( A. ) allows the synthesist to simultaneously control ( 27 ) synth parameters from one hand ( -as their OTHER plays the keyboard ).
+Finger Groove Capacitance Sliders ( C. ) allow control of another ( 16 ) parameters in realtime ( -and serves double-duty when programming and tweaking sequencer note data ).
+A 360- Degree Soundfield Tracking Ball ( B. ) allows for 360-degree panoramic panning of the soundfield.
+A "Pitch-Controller Strip" ( D. ) and built-in Theremin ( E. ) add even more live-performance options.
+Finally, synthesists and sound-designers have instantaneous control of over ( 27 ) synth parameters for unprecedented live-performance expression and lightening fast patch-programming in an all ANALOG synth!

 The "Desktop Workstation" combines the features of "Tomm's Dual Sample Oscillator Workstation" with his "Rhythm Section" machine for an "all-in-one solution".
 You'll find the Dual Sample's LCD screen ( -now divided into Sample Osc.
 1 & 2 sections ), all of it's voices and polyphony, it's parameter programming matrix, a built-in 16-track digital audio recorder plus effects along with the "Rhythm Section's" drum kits/ pads, guitar-chord matrix, guitar strum-patterns, vintage bass and guitar samples + bass synth samples.
 It includes a pair of ( XLR/ 1/4" ) Combo jacks on the back panel allowing you to record external instruments ( -like electric bass, guitar and vocals ) along with your internal Sample Oscillator and "rhythm section" parts.
 The "Desktop Workstation" is an "all-in-one" solution that makes the rest of your gear ( -except for a MIDI keyboard ) pretty much expendable!